jentic/jentic-openapi-tools/packages/jentic-openapi-validator-redocly/README.md

 - `RuntimeError`: Redocly execution fails
 - `SubprocessExecutionError`: Redocly times out or fails to start
 - `TypeError`: Unsupported document type
+- `PathTraversalError`: Document or ruleset path attempts to escape allowed_base_dir (only when `allowed_base_dir` is set)
+- `InvalidExtensionError`: Document or ruleset path has disallowed file extension (always checked for filesystem paths)

 ## Exit Codes